aksommerville/fullmoon4/README.md

 - - [x] Put a trick floor just west of the maze exit.
 - [x] Forest.
 - - [x] Ensure HOME is pumpkinproof; a pumpkin can leave the castle, to just the first screen outside. (or guard inside the castle? or make the exterior multihome?)
-- [ ] Beach.
+- [x] Beach.
-- - [ ] Bury some treasure.
+- - [x] Bury some treasure.
 You just got a shovel and compass, let's use them!
 - [ ] Desert.
 Some dead space in the middle, do something with it.
 - [ ] Steppe.
 Needs some hazards.
 A new seamonster for the north.
+Penguins (ie raccoon).
 - [ ] Steppe is ridiculously easy if you get the broom first.
 Are we confident that that's not likely?
 Maybe broom should go back there.
 - [ ] Need to lead more, to the bell.
 Not obvious at all.
 - [ ] I still think farming is not obvious enough.
 - [ ] Nerf the shovel puzzle a little.
-- [ ] Use skyleton somewhere.
+- [x] Use skyleton somewhere.
-- [ ] '' duck
+- [x] '' duck
-- [ ] '' rat
+- [x] '' rat
 - [ ] Ghosts at the graveyard.
+Appear whenever you dig.
 - [ ] Gameplay should now be complete.

 ### Final graphics, etc. Finish before 1 September.